Slothologist/KnowledgeBase/README.md

 coming soon...

 ## Services
-The Node realises querrys as Ros Servicecalls.
-The main call for querryies is under the topic /KBase/querry, accepts a querry in string form and returns one or more database objects in xml form.
+The Node realises queries as Ros Servicecalls.
+The main call for queries is under the topic /KBase/query, accepts a query in string form and returns one or more database objects in xml form.

-Querries are accepted in a form inspired by native human speech.
-Each querry starts with a question word, e.g. where, who, what, which, when.
+Queries are accepted in a form inspired by native human speech.
+Each query starts with a question word, e.g. where, who, what, which, when.
 This word defines the type of the return value.

-### Querrys
+### Querys

 #### Where
 Will return a Viewpoint corresponding to a given identifier.
-'Where' querries shall be of the form 'where *unique_identifier* [*viewpoint_label*]'.
+'Where' queries shall be of the form 'where *unique_identifier* [*viewpoint_label*]'.
 The *unique identifier* can be of either a Location, Person, Room or RCObject.
 The optional *viewpoint label* can be specified to retrieve a specific viewpoint a Room or Location may have by its label.
 If *viewpoint label* is not specified,